AFFF Lawsuit: Latest Firefighter Foam Lawsuit Updates (2024)

 AFFF Statute of Limitations

-However, it only applies to the date you became aware of your illness–not the moment of exposure.
+However, the clock generally only starts ticking on the date you became aware of your illness–not the moment of exposure.
 For example, you may be retired from firefighting for 10 years, but if you receive a cancer diagnosis, that’s the date your statute of limitations starts counting down.

 So, if your doctor informed you of a cancer diagnosis on August 1, 2023, and your state has a three-year statute of limitations, you have until August 1, 2026 to file.